slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When should a man marry?
 A young man, not yet; an elder man, not at all." -- Sir Francis Bacon*
 > *"When a woman marries again it is because she detested her first husband.
 When a man marries again, it is because he adored his first wife." -- Oscar Wilde*
-> *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it." -- Peggy Joyce* -->
+> *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it." -- Peggy Joyce*
+> *"If you are afraid of loneliness, don't marry."
+-- Anton Chekhov*
+-->

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."